Nice, on the Côte d’Azur in France, is one of our all-time favourite cycling destinations.

 In Nice port, you’ll find the Café du Cycliste, a mecca for local and visiting cyclists.
 You can hire a bike, drink excellent coffee or go on a weekend guided shop ride.
 Their website gives great inspiration, and we found it excellent for planning our itinerary.

-If you haven’t cycled Nice, you really should try it.
-If you have, you’ll undoubtedly be keen to get back!
+If you haven’t done so yet, you really should try to cycle Nice.
+If you have, you’ll undoubtedly be keen to get back there!

 Cycling routes: Nice and Côte d’Azur